New from ACTIVE: Check out our latest products here

 Role in Preventing Water Contamination

-A properly maintained septic tank acts as a personal sewage treatment plant, processing waste materials effectively.
+A properly maintained septic tank acts as a personal sewage treatment plant, processing waste materials and organic matter effectively.
 This breakdown process ensures harmful bacteria and viruses are neutralized before they can reach groundwater or surface bodies like streams and lakes.

 If untreated wastewater were allowed to infiltrate these environments, it could lead to eutrophication; an excessive growth of algae due to nutrients present in wastewater which depletes oxygen levels, threatening aquatic life.

-Additionally, contaminants such as pharmaceutical residues often found in household waste can disrupt animal behavior patterns when released into their habitat.
-Thus, maintaining healthy septic systems isn’t just about home sanitation; it’s an ecological responsibility too.
+Not only that but contaminants, such as pharmaceutical residues often found in household waste, can also disrupt animal behavior patterns when released into their habitat.

 Local Regulations and Health Department Guidelines